 Back in the day, Modern Life was written in Classic ASP with a SQL Server backend - but the hosting was shared IIS, with a cap on simultaneous connections which meant that visitors would get the unhelpful ‘Service Unavailable’ message at moderate traffic levels (circa 300 visitors/hour was the critical limit).

-- Classic ASP is nothing like ASP.NET from a runtime perspective, as well you should know if you’ve used it.
+Classic ASP is not ASP.NET.
 Classic ASP was fully interpreted and ran like a tortoise without legs.
 Regardless of whether you compile your ASP.NET before deployment, or not, IIS and the framework will compile on demand and all subsequent requests will be speedy.
 Additionally the OOP’d Cache speeds things up to be infinitely faster than native PHP could have a hope of being.

 Well, cost was certainly a factor […] why pay up to £200 extra a year for Microsoft?